AndreaTemin/spotify_mini_recreation/readme.md

 These interfaces allow you to explore all available endpoints, view their expected request/response schemas, and even send test requests directly to the API.

 Potential Next Steps & Improvements
-Based on the original requirements.pdf], future improvements could include:
+Based on the original requirements, future improvements could include:

 Playlist CRUD: Implement renaming (PUT /playlists/{playlist_id}) and deleting playlists (DELETE /playlists/{playlist_id}) (requires backend endpoints and frontend UI).